davidwilliam/davidwilliam.github.io/_computer_science/cs_3.md

 # Conclusion

 Insertion Sort is simple sorting algorithm that can be used for small or nearly sorted datasets.
 Its intuitive approach of building a sorted section of the array by inserting elements into their correct positions makes it easy to understand and implement.
 While having a time complexity of `O(n²)`, which makes it less suitable for large datasets, its advantages in terms of simplicity and low overhead make it a useful tool for certain applications, particularly when the data is nearly sorted.
 By understanding the mechanics of Insertion Sort, we gain deeper insights into sorting techniques and their trade-offs.

+# Code

+Insertion Sort and other algorithms are available in a [DSA C++ library](https://github.com/davidwilliam/DSA) I created an maintain on GitHub.
+I am frequently adding more algorithms to this library.